 Select the UC Terms that match the terms used in Aeries.
 The system reviews the Term (HIS.TE) field of all of the Course History (HIS) records and lists the ones that are being used.
 All terms that display in this area need to be mapped to the appropriate UC Term.

 In the below example the option to Include Work in Progress records for the TES extract is selected.
-Only the Include Term S term option is selected so only the Spring term Work in Progress records will be added to the TES extract.
-This is an appropriate selection for a semester school that is currently in the Spring term.
+Only the Include Term 3,4, S and Y term options are selected so only the Spring term Work in Progress records will be added to the TES extract.
+This is an appropriate selection for a semester school that also has some quarter classes and is currently in the beginning of the Spring term.

 GPA and Grades